 These currently make up just under 80% of my portfolio and are listed here.
-I have retained three other investment trusts - TR Property, Mid Wynd and Polar Cap Technology which together make up the remainder.
+I have retained two other investment trusts - Mid Wynd and Polar Cap Technology which together make up the remainder.

 Obviously it's early days but I was encouraged by the performance of my 'green' portfolio last year with a total return of 23.5% compared to 17% for the FTSE 100.

 Therefore the initial 10 year plan had been to generate income from my investments to bridge the gap to state pension...and that part of the journey became mission accomplished in 2018.
 My state pension is currently £9,000 p.a. and should keep pace with inflation.